cortex-js/compute-engine/src/docs/symbolic-computing.md

 ## Other Symbolic Manipulation

-You can compare two expressions, check if an expression match a pattern or apply a substitution to some elements in an expression.
+You can compare two expressions, check if an expression match a pattern, apply a substitution to some elements in an expression or apply a conditional rewriting rule to an expression.

 <div class='read-more'><a href="/guides/compute-engine/patterns-and-rules/">Read more about <strong>Patterns and Rules</strong> for these operations<svg class="svg-chevron" ><use xlink:href="#svg-chevron"></use></svg></a></div>